yuanz03/tp/docs/UserGuide.md

 **Requirements:**
 * `PLAYER_NAME` must not be the same as an existing player in the PlayBook.
+  * Only player name is used to identify a player as unique.
+  * Reason: In real life, players may share the same address, phone number or email (e.g., siblings sharing a family address/phone/email).
 * `TEAM_NAME` must be an existing team in the PlayBook.
 Use the `addteam` command to add a team first.

 <box type="warning" seamless>